What Is HubSpot Breeze? Features & Honest Review (2026)

 For customer-facing support automation, though, Assistant isn’t the right tool.
 That’s where Breeze Agents come in.

-Breeze Agents: The Complete Lineup (2026)
+HubSpot Breeze AI Agents: The Complete Lineup (2026)

 As of March 2026, HubSpot Breeze offers four core Agents plus a growing list of Beta Agents.
 Here’s the complete picture.